shift7-ch/katta-docs/docs/introduction.md

   (AES-256-GCM and AES-SIV-512, per the open [Unified Vault Format](https://github.com/encryption-alliance/unified-vault-format)).
 A compromise of Katta Server, its database, its backups, or the storage bucket exposes only ciphertext and organizational metadata — never plaintext or key material.
 In _Static Storage Access Mode_ even the S3 credentials are end-to-end encrypted inside the vault metadata.
-See the [Security Architecture](../arch/SECURITY.md) threat model.
+See the threat model in [Security](architecture/security.md).
 * **Self-hosted, no third-party processor.** Katta Server (backend, Keycloak, and PostgreSQL, with an optional bundled MinIO for evaluation) ships as a Helm chart and runs in your own Kubernetes cluster or cloud account.
 Nothing outside your infrastructure sits in the path of your plaintext, and there is no external service to depend on for availability.